2019 Washington Nationals season: July

-Venters was placed on the injured list during the break with left shoulder inflammation, and the Nationals recalled right-hander Kyle McGowin from Class-AA Harrisburg.
+Venters was placed on the injured list during the break with left shoulder inflammation, and the Nationals recalled right-hander Kyle McGowin from Double-A Harrisburg.
 On July 13, Scherzer was placed on the injured list with a back injury that was ultimately diagnosed as inflammation in the bursa sac under his right shoulder blade.
-The Nationals recalled catcher and first baseman Spencer Kieboom from Class-AA Harrisburg to fill his roster spot temporarily, although Kieboom did not see game action before being optioned back to the minor leagues on July 16.
+The Nationals recalled catcher and first baseman Spencer Kieboom from Double-A Harrisburg to fill his roster spot temporarily, although Kieboom did not see game action before being optioned back to the minor leagues on July 16.
 In the meantime, the Nationals opened a four-game series with the division-rival Philadelphia Phillies by shutting them out 4–0 behind a Strasburg gem on July 12, then rallied in the ninth inning on July 13 as left fielder Juan Soto slugged a go-ahead two-run home run off Phillies closer Héctor Neris, leading the Nationals to a 4–3 win.
 It was the Washington bullpen that sprung a leak in the series finale July 14, however, as Philadelphia third baseman Maikel Franco capped an impressive series by homering off Nationals left-hander Matt Grace for a walk-off win in the bottom of the ninth.

 The Nationals continued their East Coast roadtrip by visiting the Baltimore Orioles for their annual interleague "Battle of the Beltways" rivalry.
 Voth, recalled to pitch in place of Scherzer, earned his first win of the year with six innings of one-run ball on July 16.
 While Erick Fedde, called up for a spot start the following day (Adrián Sánchez was optioned in a corresponding move), matched Voth's effort, the Nationals' offense was flat and the bullpen collapsed to allow eight runs after Fedde left the game, handing Baltimore a 9–2 win and series split.
 Wander Suero, who took the loss in relief, admitted after the game that he had received bad news of a personal nature before the game, hadn't told his coaches, and struggled to focus on his pitching.